Aims & Scope

 Editorial & Peer Review Process

-Authors’ submitted manuscripts are first examined by the Editor.
-If a submission is judged to be within the journal scope and follows journal guidelines, it is sent to at least two anonymous referees, who are members of the Editorial Board, for in-depth peer review.
+Once passing the initial screening, manuscripts are sent to at least two anonymous referees, who are members of the Editorial Board, for in-depth peer review.

 Reviewers must fill out a review form and may also use Microsoft Word to add corrections and suggestions to the submitted manuscript.
 Reviewer comments must be objective and provided with the aim of helping authors improve their article.
 Reviewers are requested to return their review within 2 to 3 weeks.
 The editorial process may take more time when there are extenuating circumstances, such as conflicts with the evaluators’ teaching duties at the beginning or end of an academic semester.